krahets/hello-algo/en/docs/chapter_searching/replace_linear_by_hashing.md

     Given an integer array `nums` and a target element `target`, search for two elements in the array whose "sum" equals `target`, and return their array indices.
 Any solution will do.

-## Linear search: trading time for space
+## Linear Search: Trading Time for Space

 Consider directly traversing all possible combinations.
 As shown in the figure below, we open a two-layer loop and judge in each round whether the sum of two integers equals `target`.
 If so, return their indices.